Website Builders for Bloggers

 The builder can also extract information automatically from your site to create an email marketing campaign.

 GoDaddy prides themselves on supplying solopreneurs and small businesses with everything they need to succeed in digital.
 Think: accounting apps, email marketing, SEO and local business listings, and much more.

 You can hire GoDaddy professionals to manage your social media marketing and create content and graphics for you.

 So if you’re planning on launching a blog then selling products later, or if you’re launching a blog to grow awareness of your small business service, then this may be a good choice for you.

 Check out GoCentral & sign up for your free one-month trial – no credit card is required.

 Best for: Any blogger

-Wix is the best all-around site builder for bloggers.
-(Although it just barely edges out Squarespace.)
+Wix is a great all-around site builder for bloggers.
 It’s incredibly easy to use, especially when you use “ADI” their artificial design intelligence to create your blog.
 ADI asks you a few questions about the content you’ll write and your personal style and then whips up a blog based on your answers.